In a nutshell…

 Heterocyclic Amines (HCAs): HCAs are chemical compounds that form when meat and fish is cooked under high temperatures like when grilling or frying.
 They aren’t restricted to processed meat, but significant amounts can be found in sausage, bacon, and burgers.
 HCAs cause cancer when given to animals in high amounts, but these amounts are much higher than what is found in the human diet.

-I think there are a couple different approaches to processed meat consumption that are healthy:
+There are a couple different approaches to processed meat consumption that are healthy:

 - eliminate processed meat from your diet